 Happy Father’s Day to everyone who has ever played the role of “dad.”
-Whether that be a brother, an uncle, grandpa, great grandpa, cousin, friend or in some cases (I have a couple friends with this title) the mom who played the role of dad when he was absent ~ this weekend is all about you!
+Whether that be a brother, an uncle, grandpa, great-grandpa, cousin, friend, or in some cases (I have a couple of friends with this title) the mom who played the role of dad when he was absent—this weekend is all about you!

-Heather, Jen and myself have different versions of dad.
+Heather, Jen, and I have different versions of dad.
 We would love for you to share your memories, too.
 Be sure to comment on the post for an extra chance to win our father’s day giveaway this week as well!
 Look for those details at the end of this piece.

 **Leslie’s View of Her Dad**